Characterizing User Archetypes and Discussions on Scored.co: Introduction

 To address this gap, in this work, we formally introduce an approach for defining higher-order roles in a social hypernetwork and characterize higher-order interactions.
 We define the concept of an archetype, a general characterization of higher-order roles that serves as a ``template'' for identifying nodes representative of specific roles within the context of hyperedges.
 These archetypes provide a structured way to categorize and understand the diverse roles users play in group interactions.
 Then, we propose a general hyperedge characterization function, which allows one to characterize a hyperedge w.r.t. features of the nodes contained in it.

-To validate the effectiveness of our proposed framework, we conduct an exhaustive experimental campaign on the understudied social platform Scored.co, which offers a rich, yet understudied dataset for analyzing user interactions in a hypernetwork context, making it an ideal testbed for our framework.
-Our experiments demonstrate the utility of our approach in characterizing user roles within social hypernetworks.
+To validate the effectiveness of our proposed framework, we conduct an exhaustive experimental campaign on the understudied social platform Scored.co, which offers a rich, novel dataset for analyzing user interactions in a hypernetwork context, making it an ideal testbed for our framework.
+Our experiments demonstrate the utility of our approach in characterizing user roles within social hypernetworks, and allow us to derive several insights and implications enabled by our framework.

 Summarizing, the main contributions of this work are as follows: